The River School Plan for the 2021-2022 School Year

 - Short-term Distance Learning Program (e.g., perhaps for a few weeks for a single classroom, or for several students in a classroom if quarantining protocols require it)

 - Longer-term Closure School Wide (e.g., in the event of a mandated closure)

 We are fully committed to delivering a safe, joyful, on-campus learning experience for the students for the 2021-2022 school year.
-It will be critical for all families to commit and adhere to the health and wellness protocols established for risk-mitigating behavior inside and outside of school to ensure the safest environment possible for the children and our faculty and staff.
+It is critical for all families to commit and adhere to the health and wellness protocols established for risk-mitigating behavior inside and outside of school to ensure the safest environment possible for the children and our faculty and staff.
 Please review the separate Health & Wellness Protocols section within this plan for details.